module specification

 Syllabus

-• Statistics 2: Comparison of Two Means, Comparison of Multiple Means, Linear Regression (LO2, LO3, LO4)
+• Statistics 2: Comparison of Two Means, Comparison of Multiple Means, Regression

-• Qualitative Data Analysis 2: Ethnographic Analysis, Discourse Analysis, Visual Analysis (LO2, LO3, LO4)
+• Qualitative Data Analysis 2: Ethnographic Analysis, Discourse Analysis

 Balance of independent study and scheduled teaching activity

-Day 1 (3 hours) Lectures & Workshops: Bite-size lectures interspersed with discussions and workshop activities.
-Students will be expected to have undertaken readings of relevant chapters from their core text books in preparation.
+Synchronous bite-size lectures interspersed with discussions and workshop activities.
+Students will be expected to have undertaken readings of relevant chapters from their core textbook or from relevant research papers in preparation.

-Remaining learning hours to be dedicated to assessment preparation and one-to-one tutorials supporting assessments (184 hours).
+Remaining learning hours to be dedicated to asynchronous online discussion board participation about the assigned topic-relevant research articles and assessment preparation (184 hours).

 Learning outcomes